• Skip to primary navigation

 The nerve.

-I didn't know it was Even - talking to his mom.
+I didn't know it was Evan - talking to his mom.
 Needless to say, the wines he chose went perfectly with each delicious course Chef Keller prepared for us.
 I do miss Fleur De Lys ...

 this recipe is finger licking good.

-Anyway, the reason I was looking in the book for a recipe is; we were having a friend and his son come for dinner.
+Anyway, the reason I was looking in the book for a recipe is; that we were having a friend and his son come for dinner.
 Phillipe and his son had just come down from attempting a hike to the summit of Mt.
 Rainier and were coming this way to check out some colleges.
 As Phillipe deals in French wines, BB challenged me to come up with a perfect pairing for a French Burgundy.
 Being familiar mostly with California Pinot Noirs, and not so much with the wines of France, I thought I would do some research and found this recipe which I thought would be a great match.
 But I didn't want to do a pork loin roast and thought with two guys just coming down off the mountain, quail would be a good choice of protein.
 It was.

 Grilled Quail with Pomegranate and Orange Glaze